nztim/logger/readme.md

 ### Email alerts

-Emails are only triggered if `app.debug` is false and the relevant error level meets the requirement.
+Emails are only triggered if email sending is turned on, `app.debug` is false and the relevant error level meets the requirement.
 The Laravel mail system must be configured for emails to function.

 ### Changelog

-* v0.4: Remove Papertrail handler, use config file instead of .env, require PHP7.
+* v0.3: Remove Papertrail handler, use config file instead of .env, require PHP7.
   * Upgrade: publish and update the config file, make sure Papertrail handler is not required.